 His research includes the 20th-century transformations of South Asian traditions of yoga and healing, especially the professionalization of yoga therapy, and the globalization of Siddha medicine and Ayurveda.
 He has also taught yoga and worked as a yoga therapist for more than six years in various clinical settings, including the Osher Center for Integrative Medicine at UCSF.

 Diana Walters (MA ’07)

 Diana is starting up an integrative health coaching and integrative health bodywork practice, specializing in brain injury recovery and patient-centered-care techniques, and began her PhD in Clinical Psychology at Saybrook Graduate and Research Center, San Francisco, CA.

 After completing her MA with a focus on patient-centered care, Diana started the Feldenkrais training program through the Feldenkrais Resources Centre in Berkeley, CA, as well as started and completed a certification in life coaching through Coach Training Alliance, CO.

 She practices integrative health coaching and integrative health bodywork, predominantly in two locations in the San Francisco East Bay: the Malya Center in Pleasant Hill, CA, and the Massage Cottage in Lafayette, CA.

 The predominant techniques that she practices, in which she is trained, are craniosacral therapy (through the Upledger institute, Palm Beach, FL), Cortical Field Re-education® (located in Laguna Beach, CA), and biofeedback (through the Biofeedback Society of California).

-Katie Wilson (MA ’08) is research coordinator for Preventive Medicine Research Institute.
-She has been a research coordinator for cancer investigation at Memorial Sloan-Kettering Cancer Center, and has worked for environmental justice nonprofit organizations.
+Katie is currently CUNY faculty and immersed in doctoral studies.
+She has been a research coordinator for the Preventitive Medicine Research Institute and for cancer investigation at Memorial Sloan-Kettering Cancer Center, as well worked for environmental justice nonprofit organizations.